Visual Neuroscience Lab

 • you get the data as nifti files

-• step 1 and 4 generally are already done for you then (but check the defacing anyway, sometimes this doesn´t work!)
+• nifti conversion and defacing generally are already done for you then (but check defacing anyway, sometimes this doesn´t work!)

 2. Scanning with Natalia